MEI Travel Banner Ad

 Northern Europe

-Most British Isles cruises usually include stops in Great Britain and Ireland.
-In Belfast, you can learn about the “Troubles” and view the now famous Belfast Murals and Peace Wall.
-You can visit the Giant’s Causeway, the only UNESCO World Heritage Site in Northern Ireland.
+If you decide to sail the British Isles, you’ll visit charming ports in Great Britain and Ireland.
+In Belfast, you can visit the Giant’s Causeway, the only UNESCO World Heritage Site in Northern Ireland.
 Or, live a day in the Game of Thrones by visiting popular filming locations including the Dark Hedges.
 Edinburgh, Inverness, and Glasgow, Scotland, as well as the Orkney Islands and Shetland Islands, are also popular stops.

 In Ireland, you can visit Dublin and Cork.
 Dublin is home to many popular attractions like the Guinness Storehouse, the Old Library at Trinity College, St. Patrick’s Cathedral, Temple Bar, St. Stephen’s Green, and so much more.
 While in Cork, you can visit the Blarney Castle and even kiss the famous Blarney Stone.